umarhassan-mitodl/9.00sc-fall-2011/content/pages/social-psychology-ii/removed-clips.md

 {{< resource 58357d15-9e34-6339-67e6-ae987a2277af >}}

-This video is from [coffeekid99](http://www.youtube.com/user/coffeekid99) via YouTube, and is not covered under our [Creative Commons license](/terms/#cc).
+This video is from {{% resource_link "d6e766d3-edbf-434e-8236-f8ef1c7fba48" "coffeekid99" %}} via YouTube, and is not covered under our [Creative Commons license](/terms/#cc).

 Removed Clip 2: Heider-Simmel demonstration
 -------------------------------------------